UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 > If you don't know what threads are, for now consider them functions running in parallel to the code we have been writing so far.
 All UI code must/should be running on the _main thread_.
 If you run some code that takes a significant time to complete (such as a delay, animation or write to disk), it is not acceptable to block up the main thread while waiting for it to complete.
 Doing so would render the UI unresponsive and risk the app being kicked by the host operating system.
 You need to find another way - this is the beauty of `async`/`await`.
 It allows you to interrupt / resume a method to break it into short bursts and for other tasks to run while it's waiting.

-> Do not confuse `await` with running _code_ on another thread. `await` will simply yield execution from whereever it is called (mid-method) and allow the next task in the main thread queue to be performed (or sleep if there is nothing else to do).
+> Do not confuse `await` with running _code_ on another thread. `await` will simply yield execution from wherever it is called (mid-method) and allow the next task in the main thread queue to be performed (or sleep if there is nothing else to do).
 You typically `await` on some hardware device, such as a file write (disk controller), network transaction (network interface), delay (Hardware Timer) or animation (GPU possibly).
 Once the device has performs the operation, this will notify the operating system and in turn, this will generate a new event on the main thread queue.
 When this event is processed, the _awaiting_ method resumes where it left off (mid method, how clever!).
 Now, notice I mentioned device here.
 You wait on another (non CPU) device to complete a task.
 In effect, this is parallel processing through hardware (the only true type!) - what you cannot do is `await` on a CPU intensive calculation unless it spins out another thread.
 From the caller's perspective, it's all happening on the main thread.

 Ok, let's trace what happens next.